February Garden Jobs for the Vegetable Garden

 Sowing other Seeds in February

 Seed packets generally list sowing times, but please remember that the same packet of seeds can end up in the hands of people with wildly varying winter and spring temperatures.
-The information on the back is general, and if you’re planning on sowing seeds in February, the safest thing to do is to follow sowing times for vegetables for your specific gardening zone.
+The information on the back is general, and if you’re planning to sow seeds in February, the safest thing to do is to follow sowing times for vegetables for your specific gardening zone.

 You can also work out sowing times manually by finding your area’s last frost date and counting back the time needed for seeds to germinate and for the seedlings to mature enough before planting out.
 Doing this ensures that the worst of the weather will have passed by the time your seedlings are large enough to plant outside.